 House prices in HR1 (Hereford)

-This article shows price per square metre data and various charts to help you understand the housing market in HR1 - stats were last calculated on 01 November 2024.
+Price per square metre data and charts to help you understand the housing market in HR1 - stats were last calculated on 02 July 2026.

 Defining 'HR1'